MichaelSeitz98/enterprise-ai-project/docs/Price_Recommendation_Tool.md

 Although there is potential for data augmentation using CTGAN, our experiments clearly demonstrated that the mean absolute error (MAE) did not improve across any of the models.
 We generated additional rows ranging from 0 to 1000 for training purposes and evaluated their performance on "untouched" data.
 Obviously, the benchmark from 286 remained consistent in all experimental setups.
 For this reason, data augementation with CTGAN was not applied in the final system.

 ![plot2](ressources/syntetic_data_for_train_impact.png)

+### Continous Learning Pipeline

+We implemented a dynamic learning pipeline, where the training base can be extended with the newest scraped data.

 ## Frontend Application